OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 ## Summary

 One of the core components of any web-based application is the mechanism by which it controls and maintains the state for a user interacting with it.
-To avoid continuous authentication for each page of a website or service, web applications implement various mechanisms to store and validate credentials for a pre-determined timespan.
+To avoid continuous authentication for each page of a site or service, web applications implement various mechanisms to store and validate credentials for a pre-determined timespan.
 These mechanisms are known as Session Management.

 In this test, the tester wants to check that cookies and other session tokens are created in a secure and unpredictable way.
 An attacker who is able to predict and forge a weak cookie can easily hijack the sessions of legitimate users.